 Guatemala’s system of government is republican, democratic and representative.
 Governmental power is divided into three main branches: executive, legislative and judicial.
 The 1985 Constitution provides for the election by universal suffrage of a single-term president and a unicameral congress.
 President Alejandro Eduardo Giammattei Falla of the Vamos por una Guatemala Diferente (VAMOS) party took office on January 14, 2020 for a four-year term.

 The country continues to grapple with the aftermath of a civil war that lasted more than 36 years and formally ended with the signing of the Peace Accords in 1996.
 The 1999 Truth Commission’s final report recorded 42,000 human rights violations, 626 massacres and some 200,000 killings during the civil war.
 In February 2016, a court convicted two former service members on charges of crimes against humanity for domestic sexual violence and slavery.
 This was the first time a Guatemalan court prosecuted a case of sexual violence related to the country’s civil war.

 In February 2003, the government enacted Decree 02-2003, or the Non-Governmental Organizations for Development Law (NGO-D Law).
 The Law regulates development NGOs and aims to promote NGO activities and strengthen citizen participation.
 NGOs are recognized as a legal form, along with associations and foundations, as defined in the Civil Code.
-Proposed reforms to the NGO-D Law, however, have been approved that could result in the deregistration of more than 1,000 organizations by 2022.
+Proposed reforms to the NGO-D Law, however, have been approved that could result in the deregistration of more than 1,000 organizations.

 Guatemala faces enormous health problems, including famine and poverty, as well as a lack of economic and employment opportunities, especially in rural areas.
 Organized crime and gang-related violence also remain serious problems, causing some people, especially young people, to leave the country and migrate to other countries in search of opportunities.
 Corruption in the justice system also contributes to high levels of impunity, leaving indigenous peoples, women and children with few opportunities for justice.
 Human rights defenders, journalists and public officials seeking to address crime and corruption often face threats and physical attacks.